 --PROJECT AREA--The site for commemoration on September 11, 2004 was identified as Lot 26 in Battery Park City.
 Support has been indicated by the Battery Park City Authority, owner of the site, for this year.
 Several other sites are being considered for future years, including sites within the vicinity of the World Trade Center site and Battery Park City.
-The Battery Park City Authority, the Mayor¿s office and other City agencies have committed to identifying and securing sites for the next five years.
+The Battery Park City Authority, the Mayor&rsquos office, the MTA and other City agencies worked together to secure the Battery Garage as the site of the project from 2004 through 2011.